Quillraven/Fleks/ReadMe.md

 }
 ```

+### Family

 In case you need to iterate over entities with a specific component configuration
 that is not part of a system then this is possible via the `family` function
 of a `world`.
 A `family` keeps track of entities with a specific config and allows sorting
-and iteration over these entities.
+and iteration over these entities. `Family` is used internally
+by an `IteratingSystem`.
+You can access it via the `family` property.

 The following example shows how to
 get a `family` for entities with a MoveComponent but without a DeadComponent:

 ```kotlin